ASAM Integration: Six Dimensional Assessment through the Continuum (ASAM-I)

 - Recognize and discuss the three concepts of Continued Service, Transfer and Discharge Criteria

-- Behavioral health, substance use disorders, and recovery service providers located in the Pacific Southwest ATTC region (HHS Region 9)
+- Work in the behavioral health, substance use disorders, and recovery support services field located in the Central East ATTC region (HHS Region 3)

-- Baseline knowledge and current utilization of the Criteria in clinical practice
+- Current use of the ASAM Criteria in clinical practice

 External Book Requirement

 The ASAM Criteria: Treatment Criteria for Addictive, Substance-Related, and Co-Occurring Conditions (American Sociality of Addiction Medicine, Third Edition, 2013)

 Participant Commitment & Expectations: